 “…In chemistry, the diamond, being pure carbon, is one of the most common elements.
 Yet it fashioned by nature into a magnificent crystal with the most dramatic history of all gems…” C.W. de Kiewiet

-Early engagement marks were as simple as a few grass braids tied around the wrist or ankle.
+Early engagement marks were as simple as grass braids tied around the wrist or ankle.
 It was a nice addition to a dowry, usually consisting of a few sheep or cows.
-In the old days, men in power used rings as tags for keeping track of their wives and concubines.
+In the old days, men in power used rings as tags to track their wives and concubines.
 Puzzle rings and ornate bands were popular in the East, while the European tradition favored rings set with inexpensive gemstones.

 Why a diamond?

 Wearing a diamond ring is ingrained into the very fabric of society as a sign of vanity and bondage between two people.
 Following the relentless marketing juggernaut of DeBeers, diamonds ruled every matrimonial aspiration.
 They are virtually indestructible, rare, valuable, and, above all, shiny, bursting in a brilliant fire everywhere: outdoors or in a dimly lit office.
 Diamond’s lack of color makes it the perfect companion to a modern bride that will not contrast with any outfit, garment, or accessory.
 They are easy to color-coordinate and fit virtually any situation in life, whether casual or formal.

 “The eye sees only what the mind is prepared to comprehend.”
 Robertson Davie.